 The 2016 Carter Work Project brought hundreds of volunteers to Memphis, Tennessee.
 They and the Carters worked alongside Habitat homeowners to build 19 new homes and improve others.

-The 2018 Carter Work Project headed to in Indiana where President and Mrs. Carter worked alongside future homeowners and hundreds of other volunteers to build or improve 41 homes in Mishawaka and South Bend.
+The 2018 Carter Work Project headed to Indiana where President and Mrs. Carter worked alongside future homeowners and hundreds of other volunteers to build or improve 41 homes in Mishawaka and South Bend.